SamBlackLotus/gsoc-2024/README-draft-gsoc-2024.md

-"Port Cricket to use Toga, instead of Tkinter" proposal for Google Summer of Code 2017.
+"Creating a brazilian Boilerplate of a digital participation Platform" proposal for Google Summer of Code 2024.

 Table of content
 ================